hfp/libxs/documentation/libxs_gemm.md

                            (flops/bytes) is below N (default: 7,
                            roughly the AI of an 80x80x80 kernel).
                            Set to 0 to disable JIT entirely.
-    LIBXS_GEMM_JIT_LIMIT=N  Maximum consecutive registry misses
-                           (new JIT compilations) before JIT is
+    LIBXS_GEMM_JIT_WARMUP=N  Number of calls a shape must accumulate before JIT compilation is
-                           suspended.
-A registry hit resets the
-                           counter.
-Prevents unbounded compile
-                           cost for workloads with many unique
+                           attempted.
+Shapes called fewer than N
-                           shapes that are never reused.
-Set to 0 to disable the limit (default: 64).
+                           times use the BLAS fallback; only shapes with proven reuse pay the JIT compile cost.
+Set to 0 to compile immediately on first miss (default: 8).
     LIBXS_GEMM_PRINT=N    Print dispatch info every N-th call to stderr (requires compile-time gate).
     LIBXS_SYRK_PRINT=N    Print DSYRK/DSYR2K BLAS fallback calls